roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 This upgrade not only improved security and runtime performance but also enhanced developer efficiency and ensured continued support, as the older code had numerous deprecations.
 Following this modernization effort, I successfully integrated an MFA interstitial verification process, which sends a verification code to the borrower via email.
 The borrower must then enter this code on the platform, adding an essential layer of security to ensure that only authorized users can access sensitive information.

+**Disclaimer**: Upgrading from Angular 7 to Angular 17 and from .NET Framework 4.5 to .NET 8 involves significant changes that go beyond simple version upgrades.
+Angular 17 introduces new features, breaking changes, and performance improvements that may require substantial refactoring of existing code.
+Similarly, migrating from .NET Framework 4.5 to .NET 8 involves transitioning from the .NET Framework to the .NET Core/Unified .NET platform, which may require reworking dependencies, APIs, and libraries.
+It’s crucial to thoroughly assess the impact of these upgrades on your application and consider a phased approach to minimize disruptions.
+Please consult the official documentation and consider seeking expert advice before undertaking such migrations.

 ### 2. Enhancing Internal Servicing Applications

 &nbsp;